mongodb/specifications/source/crud/bulk-write.md

 > Cannot request unacknowledged write concern and ordered writes

-### Size Limits
+### BSON Document Size Limit

-The server reports a `maxBsonObjectSize` in its `hello` response.
-This value defines the maximum size for documents that are inserted into the database.
-Documents that are sent to the server but are not intended to be inserted into the database (e.g. command documents) have a size limit of `maxBsonObjectSize + 16KiB`.
-Clients MUST NOT validate the size of BSON documents against these limits, and MUST rely on server validation, following the ["Where possible, depend on server to return errors"](https://github.com/mongodb/specifications/blob/f8dbd2469f18d093f917efa1f758024bca5d3aaa/source/driver-mantras.md#where-possible-depend-on-server-to-return-errors) mantra.
+The server limits the size of a BSON document.
+Clients MUST NOT validate the size of a BSON document, and MUST rely on server validation, following the ["Where possible, depend on server to return errors"](https://github.com/mongodb/specifications/blob/f8dbd2469f18d093f917efa1f758024bca5d3aaa/source/driver-mantras.md#where-possible-depend-on-server-to-return-errors) mantra.
 For simplicity, this requirement remains in force even when a server acknowledgement is not expected.